A Survey of Deep Learning for Low-Shot Object Detection: Standard Few-Shot Object Detection

-CRaDR\cite{Li2021CRaDR} proposes a Few-Shot Correction Network (FRCN), which extracts features of region proposals individually and generates classification scores for them.
-These classification scores are used to refine the classification scores of the main model.
-Besides, this paper proposes a semi-supervised distractor utilization loss to select unlabeled distractor proposals for novel categories and a confidence-guided dataset pruning (CGDP) method for filtering out training images containing unlabeled novel-class objects.
+$\bullet$ \textbf{Additional-Classifier-Based Methods for Classification.} FSCN~\cite{Li2021CRaDR} proposes a few-shot correction network~(FSCN) as an additional classification branch of the model, which makes class predictions for the cropped region proposals with a pre-trained image classifier.
+These classification scores are used to refine the classification scores from the main branch.
+Besides, this paper proposes a semi-supervised distractor utilization method to select unlabeled distractor proposals for novel classes and a confidence-guided dataset pruning~(CGDP) method for filtering out training images containing unlabeled objects of novel-classes.